tahasadraoui/DataGouv-Hubeau/README.md

 ## Restore the Dump

+> Restore the datagouv_bak.sql:
+> psql -U datagouvmaster -d gouv_bak < .\datagouv_bak.sql
-> Restore the datagouv_bak.sql from pgadmin, or any other client, in the db datagouv
+> or from Pgadmin, or any other client, in the db datagouv

 ## Run dev server